What is error “405 Method Not Allowed” and how to fix It

 • Error logs.
 Contain server errors, warnings, and other diagnostic information.
 These logs are crucial for identifying issues that prevent the server from fulfilling requests correctly.

-To investigate a 405 Method Not Allowed error, you need to examine both the access and error logs.
+To investigate a “405 Method Not Allowed” error, you need to examine the access and error logs both.

 The access log helps you track down the specific request that led to the error, while the error log offers clues about what went wrong on the server’s end.

-Nearly every web application running on the server will keep some sort of application log.
-It’s basically the complete history of the web app’s past activities, from the database results it has returned to the pages it has requested.
+Nearly every web application running on the server keeps an application log.
+This log is the complete history of the web app’s past activities, from the database results it has returned to the pages it has requested.

-These logs can vary significantly in format and detail level depending on the application’s logging strategy.
+Depending on the application’s logging strategy, these logs can vary significantly in format and detail level.
 They might include:

 • Debug information.
 Detailed insights into the application’s execution, including variable values and state changes.